 Beevor’s is one of the six senior Houses and is home to around 90 boys of whom 45 are boarders.
 The House was opened in 1895, a second ‘new’ boarding House to accommodate the increasing numbers of boys.
 The first Housemaster was Mr Beevor after whom the House is named.
-The House has undergone significant refurbishment in the last two years to modernise the facilities, reduce the number of boys per room and provide a better 'home from home' feel.
+The House has been fully upgraded to conform with modern boarding standards and practises.
+This means reduced numbers of boys per room, fully isolated bathroom facilities and designed to provide a better 'home from home' feel.

 Everyone in Beevor’s wants the House to be the best in the School.
 There is a tradition of great House spirit here.
 You should be proud to be a member of the House.
 There are two rules to keep in mind above all: